denisecase/smart-sales-docs/D44_IMPLEMENT_DW.md

 ## Example of DW Create Script

 Here is an example of the type of code needed to use as a reference.
-Your version will need to reflect your additional columns and your schema design.
+Your final P4 version will also reflect your additional columns and your schema design.

 ```python
 """